Icon Currency

 • More than five years: 16 days per 12 calendar months

-Note: Companies can provide more than the above provision by Law.
+Note: Company can provide more than the above provision by Law.

-Some companies practice prorated or earned leave on a quarterly basis.
+Some companies practice pro-rated or earned leave by quarterly basis.

-Approval from immediate superior before utilization of annual leave can be required.
+Approval from immediate superior before utilization is required.

-Carry-over rule for unused leave: This will depend on company policy.
-Some employers do not allow for unused leave to carry forward.
-If the practice is allowed, the leave must be utilized within a specified period.
-Otherwise, it will be fortified.
+Carry-over rule for unused leave: Depends on company policy – some do not allow carry forward; some do but must be utilized within a specified period otherwise will be fortified.

-Employers are required to pay out unused leave only in the case of termination or resignation.
+Employers are required to pay out unused leave only in the case of termination/resignation.

 Sick Leave

-• More than two years but less than five years: 18 days
+• More than 2 years but less than 5 years: 18 days

 The Amendment Act of 2022 provides a full 60 days of hospitalization leave in a calendar year on top of standard sick leave.
 The provision of sick leave remains unchanged.

-A medical certificate is required for all occasions related to sick or medical leave.
+Medical certificate is required for all occasions related to sick/medical leave.

-• All female employees, including non-EA employees, are entitled to 98 consecutive days of paid maternity leave for the birth of up to five surviving children.
+All female employees, including non-EA employees, are entitled to 98 consecutive days of paid maternity leave (employer bears the cost) for birth of up to 5 surviving children.

 The male employee must have worked for the same company for at least 12 months before paternity leave can begin.
 He must also have told his employer about his wife’s pregnancy at least 30 days before she is due to give birth or as soon as possible after the baby is born.

-The following types of leave may be given at the discretion of the employer:
+The following leave may be given at the discretion of the employer:

 • Marriage leave